du2x/pylivequestions/README.md

 Layered architecture
 ------
-I tryed to separate the layers of business and domain, of the persistense logic and other presentation.
+I tried to separate the layers of business and domain, of the persistense logic and other presentation.
 I also organized the many lambda by the event that triggers them.

 Issues
 ----------